100 women x $100 = major impact

 Since 2010, the Open Hearts, Open Purses (OHOP) giving circle has shared over $200,000 with the community through grants to deserving organizations- all from individual women contributing just $100 each year!

-The mission of Open Hearts, Open Purses is to provide financial resources to organizations for projects that improve the lives of individuals and families in our communities.
-OHOP provides the ability for women in our communities to make a difference in a big way by pooling their contributions for larger impact.
+Open Hearts, Open Purses provides financial resources to organizations for projects that improve the lives of individuals and families in our communities.
+Together, members pool their contributions for larger impact - and in so doing, creating a culture of philanthropy that spans generations!

 Join OHOP now (member- $100, member plus- $120, Junior member [18 or under]- $25)